childishtree/PyQWindowKit/README.md

     *   `shiboken6_generator` (Supports the `shiboken_generator_create_binding` CMake function)

 > Use the Release build configuration for the entire build and installation process.
+> shiboken_generator_create_binding is the core command.
+It simultaneously performs "code generation" and "extension module compilation", and depends on bindings.h (export list) and the typesystem file (mapping rules);

 ## Project Structure
 *   `CMakeLists.txt`: Main CMake build configuration file.